Identifying Markov chain models from time-to-event data: an algebraic approach: Inverse problem

 This means that the inverse problem is not well posed in this case.
-The $2N-1$ parameters $\lambda_1,\ldots,\lambda_N$, $A_1,\ldots,A_{N-1}$ are no longer independent and they do not determine $\vect{k}$ uniquely.
-Although we can no longer obtain $N-1$ independent symmetrized equations we can obtain a smaller number of equations
+The $2N-1$ parameters $\lambda_1,\ldots,\lambda_N$, $A_1,\ldots,A_{N-1}$ are no longer independent, they need to satisfy the constraint \eqref{constraint}.
+Furthermore, we can no longer determine all the transition rate parameters $\vect{k}$ uniquely.
+There remain $2N-2$ equations that can be used to constrain the $2N-1$ transition rate parameters

 In this case the symmetrized system made of \eqref{vieta},\eqref{eq:sym2} can be used to compute the transition rates $\vect{k}$ as functions of the symmetric polynomials $L_1,\ldots,L_N$ and $S_2,\ldots,S_{N-1}$ and of one or several indeterminate transition rates.